Are you wondering what to do what your tax refund this year?

 5. Put your tax refund into a mortgage offset account

-If you’ve got a mortgage, it’s likely your mortgage provider offers a mortgage offset option.
+If you’ve got a mortgage, your bank or mortgage provider probably offers a mortgage offset option.

-A mortgage offset is essentially a savings account.
+A mortgage offset account is basically a savings account.
 Instead of receiving interest on your savings each month, your offset account balance is subtracted from your outstanding mortgage loan balance to calculate the interest component of your mortgage payment.

 You’ll end up paying less interest on your mortgage, leaving more money in your pocket.
-You can pay your home loan off quicker while your offset account balance is still free for you to use.
+You can pay your home loan off quicker and pay less of your money in interest charges, while your offset account balance is still ready for you to use in an emergency.

 By Simone Gielis, Senior Tax Agent and General Manager at Etax.com.au

 Etax.com.au is Australia’s number one online tax agent service.
-Specialising in online taxes since 1998, etax.com.au enables most Australians to complete their tax return in minutes.
-Each tax return is checked twice by qualified accountants for accuracy and extra deductions prior to lodgement.
-We offer a higher level of support and expertise than most tax agent offices plus the time-saving convenience of a 100% online service with help and support features.
+Specialising in online taxes since 1998, etax.com.au enables most Australians to do their tax return in minutes.
+Your Etax return is checked twice by qualified accountants for accuracy and extra deductions prior to lodgement.
+We offer a higher level of support and expertise than most tax agent offices plus the time-saving convenience of a 100% online service with friendly help anytime.
 The ATO indicates that 74% of Australians use a tax agent service, such as etax.com.au.